Explains how to report cyberbullying, abuse, and threats on Instagram.

 Recently, we’ve discussed general safety tips for teens related to Instagram, and also fleshed out in detail how individuals are cyberbullied on Instagram.
-Today, I thought I’d summarize the ways in which teens (and adults) should use the social media platform to reduce their chances of victimization and to have the most enjoyable and hassle-free experience.
+Today, I thought I’d summarize the ways in which teens (and adults) should use Instagram and how to report cyberbullying on it to reduce their chances of victimization and to have the most enjoyable and hassle-free experience.

 When you’re tagged in a photo that you can see that you dislike or is cruel or embarrassing, you can click on it and Hide it from your profile, Remove yourself from the photo, and/or Report it as Inappropriate to the site.
 All of these options are available by selecting the photo, clicking your name (the tag), and then choosing from the various options presented.
 They are also available by clicking on the […] button to the right of the Like and Comment buttons at the bottom of every picture.